juliancavero/automated-media/README.md

 - `PATCH /videos/:id` - Update a video
 - `DELETE /videos/:id` - Delete a video
 - `POST /videos/generate-description` - Generate a description for a random video without a description
+- `POST /videos/upload` - Upload a video file to Cloudinary and create a new video entry

 ### Browser Automation